Recovery Psychology: There Is No “He” Or “She” In Romance Scams

 Taxonomy (Terminology) Affects Your Recovery Psychology

 One of the many challenges for romance scam victims is letting go of the face in the stolen photos, and associated with this is the use of pronouns such as HE or SHE.
-This is important to each victim’s recovery psychology to help them de-personalize their connection with the criminals – converting them in their own mind from a very personal one on one violation to one that was all business and not person, conducted by multiple criminals over the course of the crime.
+This is important to each victim’s recovery psychology to help them de-personalize their connection with the criminals – converting them in their own mind from a very personal one-on-one violation to one that was all business and not personal, conducted by multiple criminals over the course of the crime.

-• That there was no HE or SHE behind the photo
+• There was no HE or SHE behind the photo

-• That there was a team of scammers controlling and manipulating the victim
+• There was a team of scammers controlling and manipulating the victim

-• That there may have been many scammers that impersonated just one person
+• There may have been many scammers that impersonated just one person

 Learn more about Relationship Scams Taxonomies here